logicseed/CIS487-Fall2016-FinalProject/README.md

 >After introducing the class to the basics of the Unity engine with the midterm project, we separated
 >into teams of four to work on a larger project.
 For this project we chose to create a simple multiplayer
 >battle arena that takes place in space.
 The players would assume the role of different planets that
->would do battle of the resources of nearby moons.
+>would do battle for the resources of nearby moons.

 ### Details